cncf/tag-security/governance/roles.md

 and include additional permissions in the repo which are governed by policies described below.

-### Security assessment facilitator
+### Security Assessment Facilitator

-[Security Assessments](/assessments) are part of the on-going work of the group and led by a Security assessment facilitator, who will:
+[Security Assessments](/assessments) are part of the on-going work of the group and led by a Security Assessment Facilitator, who will:

 * coordinate security review leads for upcoming security assessments.
 * identify and recommend security reviewers.